Bobby Dodd: Alabama

 Georgia Tech had an intense rivalry with the University of Alabama which ended during Bobby Dodd's tenure as head football coach.
 Until that time, the matchup between the Crimson Tide and the Yellow Jackets was a fall football classic.
 The two teams have met on the gridiron a total of 52 times with Georgia Tech coming away victorious in 21 of those matchups, with 3 ties.
 Bobby Dodd's football teams won 7 of 17 games played against Alabama.
 The contests were annual events until Georgia Tech withdrew from the SEC.

 Dodd considered his two biggest victories to have come against Alabama, including a 7–3 victory in 1952 and a 7–6 victory in 1962.
 The former victory secured a perfect season for Georgia Tech which led to a national title.
 The latter victory came against a top ranked Alabama team and cost the Crimson Tide another national title.
 Alabama head coach Bear Bryant once said that he would rather look across the field and see anyone other than Bobby Dodd.

 Georgia

 Dodd also understood the deep-seated rivalry with the Georgia Bulldogs.
 His teams won eight games in a row over Georgia from 1949 to 1956, outscoring the Bulldogs 176–39.
-This 8–game winning streak is still the longest winning streak for either side in the series and commonly referred to as "The Drought" by UGA football fans.
+This 8–game winning streak has since been tied by UGA and is still commonly referred to as "The Drought" by UGA football fans.
 Dodd finish his career with a 12–10 record against the Bulldogs.